World's Top Destinations for Horse Riding Along the Beach

 Discover Horse Riding Holidays now

-Imagine listening to the soothing sounds of crashing waves and feeling the wind in your face as you canter and gallop across a breathtaking beach.
+Imagine listening to the soothing sounds of the crashing waves and feeling the gentle breeze on your skin as you canter or gallop across a breathtaking beach.

 Seeing the water from a whole new perspective inevitably leaves you mesmerized and your heart pounding.
 One of the most exciting yet most relaxing activities that you can ever experience, riding a horse along the beach is certainly unlike riding anywhere else.

-Fret not, as we’ve put together a list of top destinations (in no particular order) where you can soak up the sun, take in plenty of fresh air, dip your toes in the salty water and spend some quality time bonding with your equine friend.
+Fret not, as we’ve put together a list of top destinations (in no particular order) where you can soak up the sun, take in plenty of fresh air, dip your toes in the salty water and spend some quality time bonding with your equine friend while riding along the shore.

-The great news is that while some will only allow you to ride during certain times of the year, many enable you to ride all year round.
+The great news is that while some will only allow you to ride during certain times of the year, many beaches enable you to ride all year round.
 Regardless of which of these gems you prefer, one thing’s for sure, you’ll have a beach horse riding holiday that you won’t soon forget.
 Enjoy!

 Famed for its Flamenco music & dance, gorgeous weather, as well as its scrumptious cuisine, Spain happens to also offer plenty of fantastic beaches ideal for horseriding – most of which are open year-round.